About

 My Story:

 Like many, I came to this profession through my own life story as a “wounded healer.”
-My journey started when I went to medical school in Germany more than three decades ago.
+My journey started when I went to medical school in Germany more than four decades ago.

 .After practicing psychotherapy for seven years in San Francisco and Berkeley, I moved to Santa Barbara, where I opened a private practice in the mid-1990s.

-Nowadays I see clients with a variety of concerns, including depression and anxiety, many of whom seek help in times of relationship crises and major life changes.
+Nowadays I see clients with a variety of concerns, including depression and anxiety, many of whom seek help in times of relationship crises, major life changes and who have been traumatized in different ways.
 I work with those spiritually homeless and disappointed, who want to find their individual sense of spiritual connectedness.
 I work with many of those, who work with others who are suffering, with those who are social activists or teachers.
 I also specialize in seeing clients from international and minority backgrounds, helping them to bridge cultural and religious identities.

-My teaching is mentored for the past 18 years by Meditation teacher and psychologist Jack Kornfield, Ph.D. and for the past 2 years also by psychologist and Dzogchen/ Mahamudra meditation teacher Dan Brown, Ph.D.
+My teaching is mentored for the past 18 years by Meditation teacher and psychologist Jack Kornfield, Ph.D. and for the past 7 years also by psychologist and Dzogchen/ Mahamudra meditation teacher Dan Brown, Ph.D.
 I also studied for over 10 years with Dzogchen meditation teacher Alan Wallace, Ph.D.and took the cultivating emotional balance training with him and Paul Ekman, Ph.D. in 2011.
+I am also mentored by Dzogchen teacher John Makransky, PhD, who founded sustainablecompassion.org.
+John teaches how love is an important quality of the field of awareness.
 I teach mindfulness meditation and dreamwork in many different settings both nationally and internationally.

 Many of my clients come to me because I approach psychotherapy with a solid psychotherapeutic foundation grounded in both Western and Buddhist psychotherapy.